elexx/guavajmx/README.md

 ### Cache

-When building the Cache, don't forget to call `.recordStats()` otherwise the JMX bean will not show any statistics.
+When building the Cache with Guava >12.0, don't forget to call `.recordStats()` otherwise the JMX bean will not show any statistics.

 ```
 Cache<String, String> myCache = newBuilder()